Marcos family: The other Marcoses

 Fortuna Marcos Barba and her husband Marcelino Barba are said to have made a fortune from government logging concessions given to her by Ferdinand Marcos.
-Fortuna owned four undeveloped lots in the fashionable April Sound subdivision on Lake Conroe in the United States.
+Fortuna owned four undeveloped lots in the fashionable April Sound subdivision on Lake Conroe in Texas, in the United States.
 The lots were suspected of being purchased with money stolen from the Philippine treasury.
 Fortuna Barba was the last surviving sister of Ferdinand Marcos until her death in March 2018.